Apply content filters to prevent the output of harmful content

 Again, the response may be moderated by the model itself.

-Create a custom content filter
+Create and apply a custom content filter

 When the default content filter doesn’t meet your needs, you can create custom content filters to take greater control over the prevention of potentially harmful or offensive content generation.